fediaFedia/Daylight/README.md

 ![Daylight Logo](/images/daylight.png)

 Make your computer's style more responsive to [Daytime and Nighttime](https://www.youtube.com/watch?v=Ln2Xq8fCNI8) cycles (science approves!)

+### Impress your friends and your mom with how your computer automatically switches to a dark theme!
+(Something macOS had for a while now :/)

 If you already use Rainmeter, now there's no point in using any additional 3rd party apps to change your wallpaper, system theme, dock theme etc. With Daylight you can set all your stuff to change depending on sunrise / sunset, or just simply when you feel like it!

 ![Daylight Logo](/images/daylight.gif)